-Optionally, perform another switchover of the databases so Database A is once again running in the primary database role (as shown in Figure 13-1).
+12. Optionally, perform another switchover of the databases so Database A is once again running in the primary database role (as shown in Figure 13-1).

-Note: You will use the two-phased prepared switchover described in Section 9.3.1 since at this time, both Database A and Database B are running the same version of the Oracle software.
+You use the two-phased prepared switchover described in Performing a Switchover to a Logical Standby Database since at this time, both Database A and Database B are running the same version of the Oracle software.